-AMD and Nvidia HBM2 Based Graphics Cards Coming Soon – Updated – The next generation of AMD and Nvidia graphics cards are poised to utilize the HBM2 developed by Samsung semi-conductor division.
+Updated – The next generation of AMD and Nvidia graphics cards are poised to utilize the HBM2 (High Bandwidth Memory) developed by Samsung semiconductor division.
 It is the world’s fastest memory chip.

-Just to give a little background to the High bandwidth memory, AMD launched the HBM based Fury X in 2015 which utilizes the HBM instead of GDDR5 memory used in the graphics cards of current generation.
+Just to give a little background to the High bandwidth memory, AMD launched the HBM based Fury X (Graphics Card) in 2015 that utilizes the HBM instead of standard GDDR5 memory used in the current gen graphics cards.

-The new generation of Graphics cards can take advantage of HBM 2 technology and deliver much faster performance compared to the DDR5.
-The HBM 2 offers a bandwidth of 256 GBPS compared to the 36 GBPS by a GDDR5 memory module.
+Notably, the new generation of Graphics cards can take advantage of HBM 2 technology and deliver much faster performance compared to the DDR5.
+Besides, the HBM 2 offers a bandwidth of 256 GBPS compared to the 36 GBPS by a GDDR5 memory module.

-The High band width memory also bring in twice the energy efficiency Vs the GDDR5 which also means lesser heat generation inside the graphics card.
+Also, the High bandwidth memory brings in twice the energy efficiency Vs the GDDR5 resulting in lesser heat generation inside the graphics card.
 Samsung is using the 20 nm manufacturing process to manufacture the HBM2.

-There is also news that AMD and Nvidia may shift to a more efficient 16 or 14 nm manufacturing process this year for the graphics cards.
-The current generation of graphics cards are based on 32 nm process which is now many years old.
+Also, there is also news that AMD and Nvidia may shift to a more efficient 16 or 14 nm manufacturing process this year for the graphics cards.
+The current generation of graphics cards are based on 32 nm process that is now many years old.

-While Intel has moved from 28 to 22 and then to 18 and now 14 nm manufacturing process for Intel processors graphics card processors still are using very old manufacturing process.
+Intel has moved from 28 to 22 couple of years back, and then to 18 and now 14 Nm manufacturing process.
+Contrastingly, graphics card processors are still using ancient manufacturing process.

-Other major reason that graphics card makers would like to push the performance higher is the VR.
-VR technology needs much more processing power compared to PC gaming and meet this demand we may see a leapfrog performance boost soon.
+Another primary reason that graphics card makers would like to push the performance higher is the VR.
+Moreover, the VR technology needs much more processing power compared to PC gaming.
+And to meet this demand, we may see a leapfrog performance boost soon.

-This year it is quite possible we may see Flagship graphics cards performance getting doubled with the HBM2 and 14 nm process by Nvidia and AMD.
-Though there are many other factors at play which will decide the progress of the GPU industry in 2016.
+This year it is entirely possible we may see Flagship graphics cards performance getting doubled with the HBM2 and 14 nm process by Nvidia and AMD.
+Although, there are many other factors at play that will decide the progress of the GPU industry in 2016.